evcu/evcu.github.io/_posts/2016-12-27-NetworkPruning.md

 Then I tried to implement `taylor2`, however Torch's experimental `hessian` module didn't worked out.
 I implemented straight forward `taylor1`, which is bascially gradWeight*weight and didn't get good results.
 At this point I decided to go with magnitude based default pruning.

 Later I've also implemented emprical scoring of weights, where for each weight I measure the Error of the module when those weight is set to 0.
-The weights are pruned in decreasing order, since the weights with high Error would also have high $\delta E=E_{end}-E_{initial}$, since $E_{initial}$ is same for all weights.
+The weights are pruned in decreasing order, since the weights with high Error would also have high $$\delta E=E_{end}-E_{initial}$$, since $$E_{initial}$$ is same for all weights.
 Since calculating those scores are a slow process, due to the evaluation on the test set, I've performed my experiment on the first convolutional layer `conv-1`, which has 150 parameters(without biases).

 ![conv1](/assets/images/network_pruning/plots/lenet5-MAGvsEMP.png)